-Let’s have a look at why it happens and what you can do to fix it.
+In this article we’ll have a look at things you can do to fix your relationship.

 Why do long-distance relationships falling apart?

 One of the main issues is the lack of physical intimacy.
 In a romantic relationship, you expect to be physically close to your partner.
-Couples collect together to see each other every day.
+Couples that are together to see each other every day.
 This physical closeness allows couples to fulfil their need for physical intimacy.

 There are many situations where couples need to maintain a long-distance relationship for some time.
 It’s not that difficult to manage a healthy relationship over a long-distance for a few months.
 But even that requires trust and clear and open communication.

-Unless you have effective communication that allows you to understand each other very well, online communication can cause many misunderstandings and unnecessary arguments.
-After a while, your relationship doesn’t bring you any more joy.
+Unless you have effective communication that allows you to understand each other well, online communication can cause many misunderstandings and unnecessary arguments.
+After a while, your relationship won’t bring you any more joy.
 Without joy soon enough, your relationship falls apart.

-If your long-distance relationship doesn’t have an end date and a plan to get there, it will be tough to maintain.
+If the long-distance in your relationship doesn’t have an end date and a plan to get there, it will be tough to maintain your relationship indefinitely.

-Unless you know where your relationship is going and how long it will take to get there, your feeling of being alone, while in the relationship, will seem to last forever.
-At some point, you get tired of waiting for the time when you can live together with your long-distance partner.
+Unless you know where your relationship is going and how long it will take to get there, your feeling of being alone, while in the relationship, may seem to last forever.
+At some point, you will get tired of waiting for the time when you can live together.